patfiaux/CRSsim/README.md

 ## 3.1 Advanced Simulations

 3.1.1 **Generate guides and their targets**.
 Both single-guide as well as dual-guide screens can be simulated.
 For both of them, the number of guides (`nrGuides`) must be specified, as well as the screen system (`crisprSystem`) and the step size between guides (`stepSize`).
-Additionally, if a dual CRISPR screen is selected, the deletion size must be specified (`stepSize`).
+Additionally, if a dual CRISPR screen is selected, the deletion size must be specified (`deletionSize`).

 Possible `crisprSystem` options include: `CRISPRi`, `CRISPRa`, `Cas9` and `dualCRISPR`